colleen547/Machine-Learning-Algorithm/README.md

 * Launch and run all of Global Regions.ipynb
 * This will no longer run properly.
 As of November 25 2020, the table format changed.
 Since we already obtained and saved our data, we did not change it to work with the new formatting.
 * Launch and run all of Clean Data.ipynb

+### Please install the following in order to run SVM.ipynb jupyter notebook files

+Yellowbrick is specifically designed to work with scikit-learn.
+The primary interface is therefore a Visualizer – an object that learns from data to produce a visualization.
+* pip install yellowbrick